nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/getting_list_length.md

 print(number_of_files);
 ```

 1. Why this is not using the usual function syntax that we have seen before, like getListLength(file_list) is beyond the scope of this course.
-It is enough to understand that the syntax file_list.length returns the value of the length of the aray in the same way that a function like, say `getArrayLength(array)` would.
+It is enough to understand that the syntax file_list.length returns the value of the length of the array in the same way that a function like, say `getArrayLength(array)` would.

 Now that we know the length of the list, we can use it to tell the loop when to stop.